 - Go to www.campusfrance.org/en - · Create an account - Fill in the field your application form (in English). - 3.
-If you belong to neither of the two categories, contact us directly, see Section 10.
+If you belong to neither of the two categories, contact us directly, see Section 11.

 Officially, French tuition fees are 3770 €/year for Master programmes.
 For the time being, however, the University of Orléans still applies lower fees.
-In 2019-2020 the annual tuition fee is 243 €/year regardless of the country of residence.
-This however, may change in a near future.
+As an example, for 2020-2021 the annual tuition fee was 243 €/year regardless of the country of residence.
+This, however, might change in the future.

-6 Your career after SSA
+7 Your career after SSA